 11 December 2018

-A Strood man is looking forward to his holiday on the beach after the team at Will Adams NHS Treatment Centre helped him beat his extreme hospital phobia, allowing him to undergo surgery.
+A Strood man is looking forward to his holiday on the beach after the team at Strood man developed white coat syndrome when he had been told he could die under anaesthesia.
+Discover how Will Adams NHS Treatment Centre helped him beat this extreme phobia, allowing him to undergo surgery.

 Retired delivery driver Mr Thomas MacDonald had developed white coat syndrome some years ago when he had been told he could die under anaesthesia.
 White coat syndrome causes a person with normal blood pressure to experience a rapid rise in their readings when their blood pressure is taken by a medical professional.
 The rise in blood pressure comes from the anxiety of being in a clinical setting.
 When the test is carried out at home, the results normalise.

 Eight years ago, Mr Macdonald was diagnosed with an umbilical hernia, which appears as a painless, but visible lump in or near the navel.
 They are less common in adults and can become worse over time, requiring hernia repair surgery.